Strategic Intelligence Briefing · Prepared for the Condor Software leadership teamIndependent research by BioCreative Strategies

 Objective: Stand up a multi-channel outbound motion driven by an AI messaging agent that composes per-ICP, per-persona, per-account outreach grounded in the full enrichment record — and ship measured pipeline.

-Delivered: Live email infrastructure (warmed domains, deliverability monitored), live LinkedIn motion, AI messaging agent with prompt + model + guardrails versioned in code, A/B framework, reply classifier, dashboards, a 30-day support tail.
+Delivered: Warmed email infrastructure, live LinkedIn motion, AI messaging agent with prompt + model + guardrails versioned in code, A/B framework, reply classifier, dashboards.

 You keep: Domain ownership, mailbox ownership, agent code + prompts, dashboards, reply data, every workflow.

-Stack: EmailBison (email infra + warmup) · HeyReach (LinkedIn outbound) · custom messaging agent (Claude / Gemini / OpenAI under the hood) · reply classifier · Postgres dashboard layer
+Stack: EmailBison · HeyReach · custom messaging agent (Claude / Gemini / OpenAI) · reply classifier · Postgres dashboard layer

-Note: Condor-specific accounts (sending domains, mailbox seats, Clay seat, HeyReach workspace) transfer at handoff.
-BioCreative's firm-wide tooling (master Sales Navigator seat, master Clay workspace) stays with us — same model any SaaS-build engagement uses.
+Note: Condor-specific accounts (sending domains, mailbox seats, Clay seat, HeyReach workspace) sit on Condor infrastructure.
+BioCreative's firm-wide tooling (master Sales Navigator seat, master Clay workspace) stays with us — same model any build engagement uses.

 You own the system.
 Period.

-Code, data, prompts, dashboards, infrastructure — all transferred to Condor on day 91.
+Code, data, prompts, dashboards, infrastructure — all transferred to Condor at handoff.
 We don't run an "AI black box" you keep paying us to operate.
-The Launch program is a build engagement; what we hand back is yours, the same way Condor hands customers a real platform they own outcomes on.
+Launch is a build engagement; what we hand back is yours, the same way Condor hands customers a real platform they own outcomes on.